CiscoISE/terraform-provider-ciscoise/docs/data-sources/telemetry_info.md

 subcategory: ""
 description: |-
   It performs read operation on TelemetryInformation.
-  - This data source allows the client to get telemetry information by ID.
-  - This data source allows the client to get all the telemetry information.
+  This data source allows the client to get telemetry information by ID.This data source allows the client to get all the telemetry information.
   Filter:
   [deploymentId]
+  To search resources by using
+  toDate
+   column,follow the format:
+  DD-MON-YY (Example:13-SEP-18)
+  Day or Year:GET /ers/config/guestuser/?filter=toDate.CONTAINS.13
+  Month:GET /ers/config/guestuser/?filter=toDate.CONTAINS.SEP
+  Date:GET /ers/config/guestuser/?filter=toDate.CONTAINS.13-SEP-18
 ---

 # ciscoise_telemetry_info (Data Source)